Adams County investigates Aurora ICE facility after allegations of illness, neglect

 "There are people with severe mental health and physical health complications within the facility, and they are not receiving adequate care for those," alleges Corrales.
 "There is not adequate mental health treatment for the trauma that people are experiencing within the facility.
 We've seen food withheld as a punishment.
 We've heard about food not being offered when people are sick.
 People are not getting medical care in a sufficient amount of time."

-In a statement to Scripps News Denver, a Department of Homeland Security spokesperson denied claims about untreated illness outbreaks at the facility.
+In a statement to the Scripps News Group, a Department of Homeland Security spokesperson denied claims about untreated illness outbreaks at the facility.

 The spokesperson said detainees receive medical and dental care, as well as a mental health screening within 12 hours of arriving at each detention facility.
 DHS said detainees receive a full health assessment within 14 days of entering ICE custody or upon arrival at a facility, and have access to medical appointments and 24-hour emergency care.